Vishal5434/Exploring-Post-synthesis-GLS-and-STA-Fundamentals-on-an-SoC/week3_part1/README.md

 read_liberty -lib /home/vishal/VSDBabySoC/src/lib/avsddac.lib
 read_liberty -lib /home/vishal/VSDBabySoC/src/lib/avsdpll.lib
 read_liberty -lib /home/vishal/VSDBabySoC/src/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

 ```
+Reading verilog and liberty files is the first step to creating gate level netlist.

 ```
 synth -top vsdbabysoc
 ```

+It tells Yosys which module is the design’s entry point for synthesis; Yosys will elaborate the hierarchy starting at vsdbabysoc, resolve parameters/generates, flatten as configured, and then map the reachable logic to the target cell library to produce a gate-level netlist.

 ```
 dfflibmap -liberty /home/vishal/VSDBabySoC/src/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
 ```
+This command maps all flip-flops (DFFs) in your synthesized design to the actual standard-cell flip-flops from the specified Sky130 Liberty library.

 ```
 abc -liberty /home/vishal/VSDBabySoC/src/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
 ```
+This command invokes the ABC logic optimization and technology mapping tool (integrated via Yosys) to map your design’s combinational logic gates to the real standard cells provided by the specified Liberty file.

 ```
 stat